The top 10 attractions in Nha Trang

-The Po Nagar Cham Towers are the defining features of Nha Trang that date back to between 8th and 11th centuries.
+The Po Nagar Cham Towers are the defining features of Nha Trang that date back to between the 8th and 11th centuries.
 Set atop Mount Cu Lau, with views overlooking the Cai River, there were originally ten buildings dedicated to Hindu deities, but most have been destroyed over the years.
-The four remaining towers, built in honour of Po Nagar, Cri Cambhu, Sanhaka, and Ganeca, are still used today as places of worship for the Cham people.
-Found within a 10-minute stroll from Tran Phu Beach, Po Nagar Cham Towers can get pretty crowded during the annual Thap Ba festival, which falls around the end of April and the beginning of May.
+The four remaining towers, built in honor of Po Nagar, Cri Cambhu, Sanhaka, and Ganeca, are still used today as places of worship for the Cham people.
+Found within a 10-minute stroll from Tran Phu Beach, Po Nagar Cham Towers can get pretty crowded during the annual Thap Ba Festival, which falls around the end of April and the beginning of May.

 2. Long Son Pagoda & White Buddha

 Long Son Pagoda, founded in the late 19th century, features stunning designs of mosaic dragons made with glass and ceramic tiles while the main sanctuary is adorned with modern interpretations of traditional motifs.
 At the top of the hill is a massive white statue of Buddha sitting atop a lotus blossom, as well as fire-ringed relief busts of Thich Quang Duc and six Buddhist monks who died in self-immolations in 1963.
-There are 150 stone steps to reach the top, but around the half way point lies a 14-metre-long sleeping Buddha and an entrance to another hall of Long Son Pagoda.
+There are 150 stone steps to reach the top, but around the halfway point lies a 14-meter-long sleeping Buddha and an entrance to another hall of Long Son Pagoda.

 3. Nha Trang Cathedral

 Nha Trang Cathedral